 Additional growing tips:

 - Tomatoes need a full 8 hours of sunlight.
-When starting indoors, they will need direct lighting from grow lights.
+Therefore, they will need direct lighting from grow lights when starting indoors.

 - The fiber pots included in the kit make transplanting easy.
 Once there are at least 4 true leaves, you can transplant tomatoes into a larger pot.
 True leaves are not the first set that develops when the seed first sprouts.
 True leaves come later and have the shape of regular tomato leaves.

 Now that you've got your tomatoes growing and the watering down, you'll want to consider the other thing that plants need - food.
 The soil that comes in your kit has the added amendments that create a fertile growing environment.
 When you transplant to a garden or larger pots, you may need to add fertilizer.